google/wuffs/README.md

 TODO: set up a mailing list.

+# Contributing

+The [CONTRIBUTING.md](./CONTRIBUTING.md) file contains instructions on how to file the Contributor License Agreement before sending any pull requests (PRs).
+Of course, if you're new to the project, it's usually best to discuss any proposals and reach consensus before sending your first PR.

 # License

 BSD-style with patent grant.
 See the LICENSE and PATENTS files for details.

+# Disclaimer

+This is not an official Google product, it is just code that happens to be owned by Google.

 ---